EbertPedro/EbertPedro/README.md

 ### Hi there 👋
+I'm Ebert :smiley:.
+I am passionate about Machine Learning, Deep Learning and Data Science :blue_heart:.
+I have worked on projects related to the medical field such as signal processing with sEMG, also I develop a system to predict bearing failures using deep learning tools.
+I would like to connect with other people to solve challenges involving data and keep in touch to build a great team.
+Do not hesitate to say hello 👋 in my social medias and let's build a great team :star:.

 <!--
 **EbertPedro/EbertPedro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.